FernVR/quiz-game/README.md

 ## Overview

 I created this site with the idea of creating a history general knowledge quiz, designed to challenge and aid students or users of any age group, in improving their history knowledge.

+I currently work as an English Foreign Language Teacher, and took a lot of inspiration for this project from my students, thinking it would be a fun and interactive way for them to challenge themselves with new vocabulary.
+I also do a lot of history, music and storytelling through my lessons as I've found it to be very engaging for students, so I had the idea of doing a history online quiz for everyone to be able to participate in no matter their background.

 I thought this site would be useful, informative and entertaining to a range of different users, from all age groups and backgrounds.
 The quiz questions are a wide range of different topics from all parts of history.